mparkersimms/data-structures-and-algorithms2/utilities/README.md

 Code Challenge 17
 Create a method that uses the breadth first approach to finding all the values in a binary tree.

+Code Challenge 18
+Code Challenge 18
+Create a method FizzBuzzTree that takes in a tree and returns a new tree with the values of each node changed to "fizz" if it is divisible by 3, "Buzz" if it is divisible by 5, and "FizzBuzz" if it is divisible by 3 and 5. the value of each node will stay the same if it doesnt fit either of those cases.
 ## Approach
 code challenge 12
 create an enQueue method that takes in an animal and places it in the